 At this point, most call centers or hotline centers have realized the potential of cloud computing, management and tools.
-Many have even deployed cloud software or platforms for their employees.
+Many have even deployed cloud contact center software or platforms for their employees.

 In fact, cloud technology has transformed many businesses and enterprises in recent years, but not as quickly as you might expect.
 All that is about to change, as market experts believe cloud computing and software is entering a second wave.

 As 2017 progresses, so will the cloud market, accelerating faster than it ever has in the past.
 This will be spurred by enterprises and brands who want to boost efficiency and productivity, at least according to Forrester Research.

 But what does this have to do with the average call center?
 Market trends affect cloud platform deployment in cloud centers, and call center managers and administrators have many reasons for adopting this technology.